Skip to main content

 She made a point of commenting on the fact that she had been in the public eye her whole life and valued her privacy.
 This was likely said to rebut previous criticism from the gay community over her not being "out."

-You are not required to -- as Foster said -- have a press conference, a fragance and a prime time reality show announcing your sexual orientation and the details of your private life.
+You are not required to -- as Foster said in her speech -- have a press conference, a fragance and a prime time reality show announcing your sexual orientation and the details of your private life.
 She had relationships to women and kept it on the down low for a long time while very famous.

 Some Thoughts